Priyanshu-Mehlawat/ERP/README.md

 It has separate dashboards for each role and basic security features.

 Some things we added:
-- 97 tests all passing
 - Password hashing & account lockouts
 - FlatLaf UI for a nicer look
 - Two databases with connection pooling
-- 50+ pages of project documentation

 ---